Palm Beach Bike Tours

 “We saw you pulling that trailer behind you and thought you might be conducting a burial, so we wanted to give you a little privacy,” the man said, respectfully.

-We thanked them for their consideration and assured them that all of the folks who had arrived at the graveyard would be going with us.
+We thanked them for their consideration and assured them that all of the folks who had arrived at the graveyard would be leaving with us.

 Grave markers are unique